VikramVenkatapathi/CSCI-5410-Serverless-Data-Processing/README.md

 1. **[Assignment 1](https://github.com/VikramVenkatapathi/CSCI-5410-Serverless-Data-Processing/tree/main/A1):**
    - **PART A - Provide a summary**:
-      - **Thorough Paper Review**: Meticulously examined the paper titled "Mitigating Cold Start Problem in Serverless Computing: A Reinforcement Learning Approach" by P. Vahidinia, B. Farahani, and F. S. Aliee".Focused on understanding the authors' two-layer approach to reducing cold start delays in serverless computing.
+      - **Thorough Paper Review**: Meticulously examined the paper titled ["Mitigating Cold Start Problem in Serverless Computing: A Reinforcement Learning Approach" by P. Vahidinia, B. Farahani, and F. S. Aliee"]( https://www.researchgate.net/publication/359754571_Mitigating_Cold_Start_Problem_in_Serverless_Computing_A_Reinforcement_Learning_Approach).
+Focused on understanding the authors' two-layer approach to reducing cold start delays in serverless computing.
       - **Identified Key Issue**: Pinpointed the primary issue addressed in the paper.
 The paper's main focus is optimizing serverless performance while minimizing memory waste, aiming to overcome the challenges posed by cold start delays.
       - **Detailed Experiment Analysis**: Conducted a comprehensive analysis of the experiments conducted by the authors.
 The evaluation involved the use of an I/O bound function, and the findings demonstrated the effectiveness of the authors' approach in mitigating cold start issues and improving resource utilization.
    - **PART B - AWS S3 experiment**: